 In January 2018, the Working Group reconvened in order to address two new issues: President Trump’s October 2017 Executive Order that called for Association Health Plans to be expanded, and the December 2017 GOP tax bill that repealed the individual mandate (with a delayed implementation; the individual mandate will be repealed as of 2019).

 In mid-February, the Working Group unanimously voted to recommend that DC implement its own individual mandate.
-The following week, the DC exchange board approved a resolution calling for an individual mandate in DC, and noting that without an individual mandate, enrollment in individual market plans in DC was projected to drop by 15 percent in 2019, with an associated premium increase of about 7 percent (healthy people would drop coverage, leaving a risk pool with overall poorer health and a smaller population over which to spread the costs, resulting in higher premiums for everyone).
-As of 2018, with the federal individual mandate in place, 96 percent of DC’s residents had health insurance.
+The following week, the DC exchange board approved a resolution calling for an individual mandate in DC, and noting that without an individual mandate, enrollment in individual market plans in DC was projected to drop by 15% in 2019, with an associated premium increase of about 7% (healthy people would drop coverage, leaving a risk pool with overall poorer health and a smaller population over which to spread the costs, resulting in higher premiums for everyone).
+As of 2018, with the federal individual mandate in place, 96% of DC’s residents had health insurance.

 The city council considered Mayor Bowser’s budget and published their own proposed budget in mid-May.
 The DC City Council’s proposed Budget Support Act of 2018 included an individual mandate, with a penalty for non-compliance, effective as of January 2019 in DC.
 The city council approved the budget in June, with the individual mandate intact.

 Republicans in Congress tried to intervene at that point, however, with a measure (which passed the House in July) that would have blocked the District from using local funding to implement an individual mandate.
 But the measure failed in the Senate in early August, paving the way for DC to move forward with their individual mandate.